alihakemy/kotlin-web-site/docs/topics/multiplatform/multiplatform-compatibility-guide.md

 **What's the best practice now?**

-For all intents and purposes, `KotlinCompilation.source(foo)` is equivalent to adding a `dependsOn` to `foo` from the default source set of the `KotlinCompilation`.
-In the general case, the replacement is `KotlinCompilation.defaultSourceSet.dependsOn(foo)`, but often it is more readable to refer to that source set directly via `by getting`.
+For all intents and purposes, `KotlinCompilation.source(someSourceSet)` is equivalent to adding a `dependsOn` to `someSourceSet` from the default source set of the `KotlinCompilation`.
+In the general case, the replacement is `KotlinCompilation.defaultSourceSet.dependsOn(someSourceSet)`, but often it is more readable to refer to that source set directly via `by getting`.

 Example with the code above: